 - The Spanish Windlass is a similar winching system to the Flip FLop Winch where the drum pole is upright, and the lever pole is pulled in continuous circles around it.
 This is good for smaller loads, but can be difficult as the friction of the drum pole makes it difficult to move the lever, and tension has to be maintained at all times, which can be very tiring.

-Check out even more survival knots here.
+Check out even more survival knots in our guide.

 The Flip Flop winch is an ingenious system for pulling high loads easily, and every backwoodsman, bushcrafter or knotter should learn it.